ramadata/ramadata/README.md

 # 👋🏽

-Hi I'm Rama 👋🏽, a Data Engineer, Fashion Tech Enthusiast, and Creative Technologist who is passionate about leveraging data fluency and technology to develop new experiences, services, products, and data-backed solutions.
+Hi I'm Rama 👋🏽, a Data Engineer, Fashion Tech Enthusiast, and Creative Technologist who is passionate about leveraging data fluency and technology to develop new solutions, experiences, services, and products all backed by data.

 Certifications 🎓 | Google Cloud Certified Professional Data Engineer